 Human clinical trials are expensive and difficult to design and implement, in part because they are subject to rigorous regulatory requirements.
 Because our product candidates are based on relatively new technology, we expect that they will require extensive research and development and have substantial manufacturing and processing costs.
 Costs to treat patients with relapsed/refractory cancer and to treat potential side effects that may result from therapies such as our current and future product candidates can be significant.
-Accordingly, our clinical trial costs are likely to be significantly higher than for more conventional therapeutic technologies or drug products.
+Accordingly, clinical trial costs for our product candidates are likely to be significantly higher than for more conventional therapeutic technologies or drug products.
 In addition, our proposed product candidates involve several complex and costly manufacturing and processing steps, the costs of which will be borne by us.
-The costs of our clinical trials may increase if the FDA does not agree with our clinical development plans or requires us to conduct additional clinical trials to demonstrate the safety and efficacy of our product candidates.